By Carol McKinley

 A trial on the jailhouse assault is pending.
 Mothershed says the CO was asking inmate Paul Cookhorne about a rules infraction when Cookhorne punched him in the face and "pile drove" him into the floor, choking him.
 Cookhorne was moved to another correctional facility and criminal charges may be pending.
 Mothershed is pushing for more staff so that situations like this are less likely to happen.
 He does not want to divulge the name of the CO for fear inmates' friends on the outside may retaliate against him.

-after one of the inmates there overdosed on it this summer.
+5. CO's are seeing more and more of the heroin-busting drug suboxone inside facilities after one of the inmates there overdosed on it this summer.
 Joseph Segura died after licking suboxone which had been ground into a water color painting supposedly drawn by his kids and smuggled into his cell.

 Joseph Segura's girlfriend, 47-year-old Shari Stone was indicted on charges of involuntary manslaughter in his death.
 "We had not seen suboxone before this,"says Public Information Officer Shannon McReynolds.
 "But now, because it's a legal drug, we see it smuggled into the jail on a weekly basis.
 That and cellphones."
 There are reports that Stone was the former wife of a corrections employee who left her husband and kids and later hooked up with the inmate.

-has been found fit for trial.
+6. A Nevada teenager who said the devil told him to suffocate his six-year-old cousin and stab his cellmate to death with a pencil has been found fit for trial.
 Nineteen-year-old Carl Marcus Guilford has been released from a psychiatric facility and is being held in Clark County jail.
 Public defender, Norm Reed, anticipates that despite the mental health evaluation declaring his competency, Guilford will plead not guilty by reason of insanity at a January preliminary hearing.
 Says Reed, "There is nothing to hide regarding Carl's mental state.
 He still puts cotton in his ears to make the voices stop."
 Reed indicated that if Guilford's condition worsens, he may have to postpone his January court date.